DarienLibrary/website_content/content/faq/faq.md

 #Minecraft
 We are proud to host the [Fairfield County Minecraft](http://www.fcminecraft.org/ "Fairfield County Minecraft") server.
 Players ages 8 to 17 are welcome to join.
 Read [how to get started](http://www.fcminecraft.org/players.html "Get started on the Fairfield County Minecraft server").

+Children between 8 and 12 may play Minecraft on the Children's Library computers.
+Teens 12-18 may play Minecraft in the Teen Lounge.
+You will need your own account.